eversonscherrer/freertr/polKa/readme.md

 # Overview
-freeRouter is a free, open source router control plane software, freeRouter besides Ethernet, is able to handle HDLC, X25, frame-relay, ATM encapsulation.
+FreeRouter is a free, open source router control plane software, freeRouter besides Ethernet, is able to handle HDLC, X25, frame-relay, ATM encapsulation.
 Since it handles packets itself at the socket layer, it is independent of underlying Operation System capabilities.
 The command line tries to mimic the industry standards with one exception:

-no global routing table: every routed interface must be in a virtual routing table positive side effect: there are no vrf-awareness questions
+PolKA: Polynomial Key-based Architecture for Source Routing in Network Fabrics.

 In order to be able to start a topology with PolKa.

 # Article objective